styled-system/styled-system/packages/contrast/README.md

 1. It must be used in conjunction with a function that sets backgroundColor.
 2. It cannot be used inside of compose.
+3. You must set backgroundColor on the component this is on otherwise it will default to white.
+Doesn't work with inherited backgroundColor.
-3. If you want to be able to override the contrast color you must put the color function after the contrast one.
-Example below
+4. If you want to be able to override the contrast color you must put the color function after the contrast one.
+Example below.

 ```js
   Color is overridable.